Landing Pages

 Every dollar you spend on tools building your online presence either works for you or slowly drains your budget.
-For e-commerce store owners, SaaS founders, and course creators, the choice between a one-time payment site builder and a recurring SaaS subscription isn't just a billing preference.
+For e-commerce store owners, SaaS founders, and course creators, the way you pay for a landing page builder isn't just a billing preference.
 It's a strategic decision that compounds over years.
-Pay once and own your code forever, or rent access month after month with the flexibility and cost that comes with it?
+The usual framing is a hard either/or: pay once and own your code but self-host and stitch the rest together yourself, or subscribe and get a real platform but lose your pages the day you cancel.

 The Economics: What the Numbers Actually Show